pytorch/torchchat/docs/ADVANCED-USERS.md

 You may also dequantize GGUF models with the GGUF quantize tool, and then load and requantize with torchchat native quantization options.
-(Please note that quantizing and dequantizing is a lossy process, and you will get the best results by starting with the original unquantized model checkpoint, not a previsouly quantized and thend equantized model.)

 | GGUF Model | Tested | Eager | torch.compile | AOT Inductor | ExecuTorch | Fits on Mobile |
 |-----|--------|-------|-----|-----|-----|-----|